Christian VII: Accession

 After a long period of infirmity, Frederick V died on 14 January 1766, just 42 years old.
 At the death of his father, Christian immediately ascended the thrones of Denmark and Norway as their sixth absolute monarch, a few weeks before his 17th birthday.
 Later the same day, Christian was proclaimed king from the balcony of Christiansborg Palace.
 Christian's reign was marked by severe mental illness, which affected government decisions, and for most of his reign, Christian was only nominally king.
 His royal advisers changed depending on who won power struggles around the throne.
-Bored by the politics of being king, a few years after his accesion to the throne, Christian was given a 9 year old slave boy called Moranti, whom he could play games with.
+Bored by the politics of being king, a few years after he acceded to the throne, Christian was given a 9-year-old slave boy called Moranti, with whom he could play games.
 The two would eventually become friends, and the king would spend much of his time with the young boy.